 2.2.
-Public API
+Public API vs Internal Services

 The vast majority of Apache Isis' domain services are defined in Apache Isis' applib ('o.a.i.core:isis-core-applib' module) as stable, public classes.
 Importantly, this also minimizes the coupling between your code and Apache Isis, allowing you to easily mock out these services in your unit tests.